Ionic liquid: Solar thermal energy

 ILs are potential heat transfer and storage media in solar thermal energy systems.
 Concentrating solar thermal facilities such as parabolic troughs and solar power towers focus the sun's energy onto a receiver, which can generate temperatures of around 600 C. This heat can then generate electricity in a steam or other cycle.
 For buffering during cloudy periods or to enable generation overnight, energy can be stored by heating an intermediate fluid.
 Although nitrate salts have been the medium of choice since the early 1980s, they freeze at 220 C and thus require heating to prevent solidification.
 Ionic liquids such as [C_{4}mim][BF_{4}] have more favorable liquid-phase temperature ranges (−75 to 459 °C) and could therefore be excellent liquid thermal storage media and heat transfer fluids.

 Waste recycling

-ILs can aid the recycling of synthetic goods, plastics, and metals.
-They offer the specificity required to separate similar compounds from each other, such as separating polymers in plastic waste streams.
-This has been achieved using lower temperature extraction processes than current approaches and could help avoid incinerating plastics or dumping them in landfill.
+Ionic liquids have been investigated as solvents and reaction media for recycling processes, including polymer recycling and metal recovery.
+In polymer recycling, ionic liquids can support selective dissolution and purification steps in solvent-based recycling, and they have also been explored as media that influence depolymerization pathways for some condensation polymers (e.g., polyamides and polyesters).
+For practical implementation, efficient recovery and reuse of the ionic liquid is generally considered important due to cost and sustainability considerations.